bitnami/containers/bitnami/drupal/README.md

-# Bitnami package for Drupal
+# Bitnami Secure Image for Drupal

 ## What is Drupal?